How to Display the American Flag

 - From your porch, place the union (blue section) at the peak of the staff.

 - Against a wall or on a window, place the union (blue section) at the top left corner.

 - On your vehicle, clamp the staff to the right front fender.

 - With another flag, place the U.S. flag to your left when crossed.

 Keep your flag completely dry and folded properly — into a triangle, with the union (blue section) visible — before storing it in a well-ventilated area.
 If the flag is damaged or worn out, it should be disposed of with dignity.

 The flag should not touch anything below it or rest on the ground.

 Source: United States Code, Title 4, Chapter 1–The Flag

-The Federal Government and FEMA, Dept of Homeland Security recommend that all Americans continue to keep their families safe and prepared for emergencies by having an up-to-date survival kit on hand in your home and every car.
+The Federal Government and FEMA, Dept of Homeland Security recommend that all Americans continue to keep their families safe and prepared for emergencies throughout the year by having an up-to-date survival kit on hand in your home and every car.